 About two years ago, Mike*, 41, had an affair.
 Like many who stray, he was relatively happy in his marriage to his second wife, but there was an intangible something missing from the relationship.
 “There was a lot going on in our life and we just weren’t connecting the way we had been,” Mike told Fatherly.
 “So I found someone outside of our marriage, specifically to do MDMA with.”

 Although Mike wasn’t much of a drug user, he had experimented with MDMA a few times since college, mostly with an ex-girlfriend.
 For the most part, he’d found it enjoyable: “Lots of cigarettes, lots of pot, lots of touching one another, lots of warm showers.”
 But his wife had never done MDMA before, and Mike was fairly certain she wouldn’t want to try it.
 So he started rolling with another woman, which eventually led to them fooling around and having sex on MDMA.

-What happened to Mike is what happens to many people who have affairs: “I got caught,” he says.
-He immediately ended the affair, and he and his wife started a rigorous course of couples’ therapy, speaking to their therapist multiple times a week.
+What happened to Mike is what happens to many people who have affairs: he got caught.
+Mike immediately ended the affair, and he and his wife started a rigorous course of couples’ therapy, speaking to their therapist multiple times a week.
 Mike says the therapy helped to repair the marriage, but he also credits something else, the very thing that arguably prompted him to stray in the first place: MDMA.
 His wife wanted to know what he liked about it so much, so they decided to try it together.

 The night that Mike and his wife rolled together was fairly tame.
 He says they primarily spent it “just talking, sitting together, and holding each other.”
 But it was enough to help kickstart the recovery process for both of them.
 “MDMA got us talking openly about what had happened and how we really felt about one another … the drug certainly helped to open up communication to get us on the path to healing.”